Program in Applications of Computing

 The Program in Applications of Computing (PAC) is an interdisciplinary program designed for students who want to combine the study of computing and computers beyond an introductory level with another academic concentration, but who are not concentrating in computer science.
-The program welcomes students in all disciplines, including both areas traditionally making heavy use of computation (such as engineering, the physical sciences, economics, and mathematics) newer and emerging application areas (such as biology, neuroscience, graphic arts, music, history, philosophy, politics, sociology, literature, and others).
+The program welcomes students in all disciplines, including areas that traditionally make heavy use of computation (such as engineering, the physical sciences, economics, and mathematics) as well as newer and emerging application areas (such as biology, neuroscience, graphic arts, music, history, philosophy, politics, sociology, literature, and others).
 Many students have found this program an effective way to apply computer science to their own specialties, and to understand how computing concepts and technology are changing our world.

 Admission to the Program